Open-closed Deligne-Mumford field theories: geometric foundations: Introduction

-Theorem~\ref{thm:OCDMFT associated to L} has three key ingredients, two of geometric and one of algebraic nature.
-The first is a generalisation of the global Kuranishi chart construction of \cite{HS22} to open stable maps.
-To state it, let $(X,\omega)$ be a smooth closed symplectic manifold and let $L \subset X$ be a closed embedded Lagrangian submanifold.
-Furthermore, fix an $\omega$-compatible almost complex structure $J$ on $X$.
+This paper constructs global Kuranishi charts for moduli spaces of curves with boundary on a Lagrangian and describes how to get compatible systems of such charts.
+The first result is a generalisation of the global Kuranishi chart construction of \cite{HS22} to open stable maps.
+To state it, let $(X,\omega)$ be a closed symplectic manifold and let $L \subset X$ be an embedded Lagrangian submanifold.
+Fix an almost complex structure $J$ tamed by $\omega$.
 We denote by $\Mbar_{g,h;k,\ell}^{J,\beta}(X,L)$ the moduli space of stable $J$-holomorphic maps on bordered Riemann surfaces of genus $g$ equipped with $k$ interior marked points and $\ell$ boundary marked points as well as an ordering of the $h$ boundary components.
-See \cite{Rab24} for a similar construction in the case of disks.
+See \cite{Rab24} for a similar construction in the case of discs.